Harish-Chandra modules for map and affine Lie superalgebras: Introduction

 \begin{theorem} Let $\g$ be a basic classical Lie superalgebras of type I. Then the Kac induction functor gives a bijection between the sets of isomorphism classes of simple bounded Harish-Chandra $\widehat{\g}$-modules and simple bounded Harish-Chandra $\widehat{\g}_0$-modules. \end{theorem}

 This paper is organized as follows.
 In Section~\ref{section:preliminaries} we fix notation and state basic results that will be needed in the subsequent sections.
 We prove some results regarding tensor product of infinite-dimensional representations in Section~\ref{section:tensorproductheorem}.
 We stress that these results are quite interesting by their own, as they generalize (to the infinite-dimensional super setting) classical statements which we could not find in the existing literature in the generality we need.
 In Section~\ref{section:paraboolicinductiontheorem} we prove a parabolic induction theorem for finite weight modules over map superalgebras associated to basic classical Lie superalgebras.
 The proof is based on the concept of the shadow of a module, which was introduced by Dimitrov, Mathieu and Penkov in \cite{DMP00}, and reduces the classification problem to the problem of classifying all cuspidal bounded modules over cuspidal subalgebras of $\cG$.
 In Section~\ref{sectioon:cuspidaluniformboundmodules}, we classify all cuspidal bounded modules over cuspidal map superalgebras in terms of evaluation modules.
 Section~\ref{section:applicationtoaffineliesuperalgebras} is devoted the case of affine (Kac-Moody) Lie superalgebras.
 Firstly, we apply our results for the particular case of loop superalgebras $M(\C^\times, \g)$ to obtain a description of all finite weight modules over $\mathcal{L}(\g)$.
-Secondly, we generalize results of \cite{CP86} and we use these results along with the classification of simple bounded modules over $M(\C^\times, \g)$ to construct a family of level zero simple bounded modules over $\widehat{\g}$.
-In the last subsection we assume that $\g$ is a basic classical Lie superalgebras of type I in order to define analogs of Kac $\widehat{\g}$-modules.
-The main result of this subsection generalizes to the affine setting the reduction results from \cite{RF09} and \cite{CM21} for bounded modules.
+Then, we assume that $\g$ is a basic classical Lie superalgebras of type I in order to define analogs of Kac $\widehat{\g}$-modules.
+The main result of this section generalizes to the affine setting the reduction results from \cite{RF09} and \cite{CM21} for bounded modules.